space-ultra/space-ultra/README.md

 ---

-I operate at the intersection of high-level system design and direct enterprise engagement, translating ambiguous business workflows into deterministic, outcome-driven AI architectures.
-I utilize an AI-native orchestration paradigm—directing "lights-out" agentic development workflows (like Google Jules) to maintain massive architectural context and ship complex systems at extreme velocity.
+I am the founder of **space+ultra**, an AI Product Lab based in Berlin.
+I specialize in building complex, 0→1 AI-native platforms—moving beyond simple LLM wrappers to architect deterministic, causal, and multi-agent systems.

+My engineering philosophy relies on an **AI-native orchestration paradigm**.
+Rather than writing code manually, I act as a system architect.
+By directing autonomous AI coding agents, I can maintain massive architectural context and independently ship multi-layered enterprise platforms (from WASM edge-trackers to C# MCP servers) at a velocity that redefines traditional software development.

 ### 🔭 Recent & Active Architectures